newtask/rockingMotorcycle/README.md

 # rockingMotorcycle
-A accelerometer triggered sound and light generator for rocking motorcycles.
+An accelerometer triggered sound and light generator for rocking motorcycles.
 Developed with python and a raspberry pi zero

 ## Todo